Bethel-nz/zed-windows/README.md

 ## Purpose

-I don't understand why Zed Industries dosen't release it's own Windows binary.
-Though it isn't complicated to compile, however this might be a big challenge for beginners.

 It is unclear why Zed Industries doesn't release its own Windows binary.
 While compiling the code is not complicated, it can be a significant challenge for beginners and it takes up a significant amount of time.